k-eker/Object-Placement-Demo/README.md

 To open this project, you'll need to install Unity version 2021.3.19.

-Alternatively, you can install the apk file on an Android device.
-The apk file is located at **Builds/Demo.apk**

 ## Challenges

 Here is some of the challenges I faced while working on this project: